Withdrawals and your account

 Learn more about the possible tax implications of withdrawing funds

-Although you can withdraw your contributions at any time without taxes or penalties, the earnings on your contributions are treated differently.
 If you take money out of your account and you don't meet the IRS criteria for a “qualified” distribution, you’ll need to include the earnings in your income for the tax year.
 If you withdraw money from your account before you turn age 59½ by requesting a “nonqualified” distribution, you’ll pay a 10% penalty on the earnings portion of your distribution.
 Please note, earnings are distributed only after all the contributions you made have already been withdrawn from your account to prevent you from exposing yourself to taxes and penalties.
 You may wish to consult with your tax advisor to be sure you understand the impact of any withdrawals you make.

 Learn more about IRS criteria